Piotr1215/learn-python/README.md

 ## Recommended extensions for VS Code

 - Python
-- Pyright - a little bit of type checking
+- Pylance - a little bit of type checking
 - Test explorer UI - not python specific, but great extension for running tests
 - Flake8 - linter for Python